Philosophy, RELIGION AND CITIZENSHIP

 Overview

-Religion and Philosophy will appeal to learners who have an interest in the big questions in life, who are accepting of a range of beliefs and approaches to living, and who are passionate about voicing their own opinions.
+Philosophy, Religion and Citizenship will appeal to learners who have an interest in the big questions in life, who are accepting of a range of beliefs and approaches to living, and who are passionate about voicing their own opinions.
 We aim to develop learners’ understanding of the diversity of cultures that coexist in Britain, and the ethical ideas that have shaped humanity over the millennia.
 As such, cultural and moral capital are of huge relevance to us.
 We also develop learners’ knowledge capital through a close focus on critical thinking and analytical writing.

 KS3